bookesloving/hamletplay/resources/README.md

-# Some extra texts

-The _synopsis.md_ file lists all of the pays with a short description and detals about performance etc. You can extract for your play.

-The _lambstales.txt_ document is by Charles and Mary Lamb, and your play may be included in this text.
-Use some of this if you like.
+# The Repository for your Shakespeare Play Web page

+You will be using InDesign to export the HTML and the file for the play should be put into the docs folder.
+This will then be linked from the `index.html` file that you will need to create or edit the existing one.